 In the Middle East, Great Place to Work® produces the annual lists of the best workplaces in the Kingdom of Saudi Arabia, United Arab Emirates and Qatar.
 We also produce a regional best workplaces list, which includes Bahrain, Kuwait and Oman.
 And we produce topical lists such as the best workplaces for millennials, women and nationals.
-Our Certification Program (link to certification page) allows companies to be automatically considered for all our Best Workplaces list competitions.
+Our Certification Program allows companies to be automatically considered for all our Best Workplaces list competitions.

 A Legacy of Three Decades

 Great Place to Work® began with an unexpected discovery.
 In 1981 a New York editor asked two business journalists – Robert Levering and Milton Moskowitz – to write a book called ‘The 100 Best Companies to Work for in America’.
 Though the pair were skeptical of finding 100 companies that would qualify, they agreed, starting a journey that would lead to more than 30 years of researching, recognizing, and building great workplaces.